deficollective/defiscan/src/content/protocols/venus-protocol.md

 The upgradeability score is High and most permissions are protected with an exit window of 2 days, while some can be changed within 1 hour.

-**48-hour delay (Normal Timelock):** Controls critical functions including contract upgrades, oracle configurations, collateral factors, and liquidation parameters.
+**48-hour delay (Normal Timelock):** Executed through governance proposals by XVS token holders.
+Controls critical functions including contract upgrades, oracle configurations, collateral factors, and liquidation parameters.
 This covers the majority of high-risk permissions.

-**1-hour delay (Fast Track):** Limited to operational parameters like VAI interest rates and specific reward distribution speeds that have restricted impact.
+**1-hour delay (Fast Track):** Executed through governance proposals by XVS token holders.
+Limited to operational parameters like VAI interest rates and specific reward distribution speeds that have restricted impact.

-**No delay:** Emergency pause functions allow immediate response to threats but can only halt operations, not modify parameters or access funds.
+**No delay:** Executed by emergency [multisigs](#security-council) (Pause Guardian and Multisig Critical).
+Emergency pause functions allow immediate response to threats but can only halt operations, not modify parameters or access funds.

 > Exit Window score: High